 - Our intended approach to impact assessment modelling of the worlds inviting your views

 - A description of the key enablers needed to deliver the future worlds

 - A summary of our proposed next steps including our work on least regrets analysis

 Whilst we’ve produced this document to be as accessible as possible we recognise that it does contain some industry terms.
 A glossary covering these terms is available here.
-Responses to this consultation can be emailed to [email protected].
-All responses must be submitted to ENA by 18:00 on 25th September 2018.

 The Smart Grid Architecture Models